 Blue is one of the two most popular color choices for cars in America.
 While blue cars tend to be involved in accidents less than black cars, there is still an increased risk.
 When compared to the safest color car on the road, blue cars have a 7 percent higher risk of being involved in an accident.

 Vehicles painted in darker shades of blue tend to be involved in more crashes than those in lighter shades.
 Why are blue vehicles likely to be involved in an accident?
 A lot of our surroundings, including the daytime sky, are blue.
 As a result, blue cars can be hard to distinguish.

 Since visibility seems to be the driving factor when discussing car color and accident risk, you may think that red is a safe choice.
-While red does tend to be associated with less of a risk of accidents than black, grey, and silver cars, it is still more dangerous than many other colors.
+While red does tend to be associated with less of a risk of accidents than black, grey, and silver cars, red cars have more accidents than many other colors.
 When compared with the safest color on the road, red cars have a 7 percent higher risk of an accident.

 Red is such a bold, vibrant color.
 How can these cars be correlated with an increased risk of accidents?
 While red is bright, the color is also everywhere on our roads.
 Traffic lights, brake lights, sirens, and even road signs can all be red.
 Drivers may have a more difficult time distinguishing red vehicles from the backdrop.

 Green cars are perhaps the safest of the “most dangerous” colors on the road.
 There is not a significant increase in the risk of an accident when you drive a green car.
 However, more green cars tend to be involved in accidents than the safest color on the road.